 As an Amazon Associate I earn from qualifying purchases.

-Classic coffee cake with a buttery cinnamon streusel on the top AND bottom of each slice.
-Just what you need to go with your cup of Joe!
+This classic coffee cake recipe is made with a buttery cinnamon streusel ribbon through the middle and on the bottom of each slice.

 •an easy, uncomplicated list of ingredients